All Episodes

 And so, but we have a hundred-year separation in there.

-And then 1918, and we also have a dollar crisis that had been initiated in 1914 and echoed around 1918 into 1923, where we had the hyperinflation uh in the Weimar Republic.
+And then 1918, and we also have a dollar crisis that had been initiated in 1914 and echoed around 1918 into 1923, where we had the hyperinflation in the Weimar Republic.

-But that was that was a misnomer, right?
+But that was a misnomer, right?

 Because that hyperinflation in the Weimar Republic was in Germany as a result of World War I and all of those problems.

-Um and so we're in that same kind of a cycle now.
+And so we're in that same kind of a cycle now.

 We've got the reappearance of the disease, and hey guys, we got hyperinflation showing up again, right?

-So we get hyperinflation showing up again.
+So we've got hyperinflation showing up again.

-Um and you know, we've got all these political problems.
+And, you know, we've got all these political problems.

-What what what was World War I, but a big damn political problem uh that that spread through all of the countries, look what's happening to all of the countries now.
+What was World War I, but a big damn political problem that spread through all of the countries.

-Uh anti-fascism arose, the anti-fa people arose in the 1920s.
+The anti-Fa people arose in the 1920s.

-Uh what do we got now?
+What do we got now?

-We got the anti-fa people coming back.
+We've got the anti-Fa people coming back.

 You can't tell me that cycles are not repeating throughout humanity.

-Get the fuck out of my way, I don't have time to mess with you.
+I don't have time to mess with you.

-You know, I can I can support and deal with humans that are denying reality, that's fine, but I don't have to uh accept their denial, the impact of it on my time and thinking.
+But I don't have to accept their denial, the impact of it on my time and thinking.

 It's not my job to bring them along into the 21st century.